achudnova/projects-yt/README.md

 • [**Speedtest**](https://github.com/achudnova/projects-yt/blob/main/speedtest): An automation script for checking your internet speed.

+• [**EmailSender**](https://github.com/achudnova/projects-yt/blob/main/EmailSender): A script that automates the sending of emails.

+• [**FileOrganizer**](https://github.com/achudnova/projects-yt/blob/main/FileOrganizer): An app that organizes files automatically.
+It categorizes and sorts files based on user-defined rules for a tidy file system.

 ## HTML-CSS-JavaScript Projects:
 • [**Booklist**](https://github.com/achudnova/projects-yt/tree/main/Booklist): An application to manage and display a list of books using HTML, CSS, and JavaScript.